 Getting a diagnosis of cancer is terrifying.
 You have a whole host of questions running through your mind.
-Thinking about statistics, your family, and your future can be dizzying.
+Thinking about statistics, your family and your future can be dizzying.
 One of the terrors that cancer warriors face, is coping with the side effects of chemotherapy if that treatment is prescribed.
 So, will you get some of these side effects?
 Maybe, maybe not.
-The way people react to these drugs varies person to person, and also drug to drug.
-With chemotherapy side effects being wide ranging, let’s talk today about how they present, and some ways that we can mitigate those effects.
+The way people react to these drugs varies from person to person, and also drug to drug.
+With chemotherapy side effects being wide-ranging, let’s talk today about how they present, and some ways that we can mitigate those effects.

 Common Chemotherapy Side Effects

 Many of the more common side effects we know about, such as hair loss, nausea, fatigue, and susceptibility to infections, bleeding, and bruising, but why do these happen?
 Much of these side effects of chemotherapy are due to the fact that chemotherapy drugs typically work by attacking rapidly growing/dividing cells – a category that cancers fall into, but so do hair follicles, blood cells, and the cells that line our oral and digestive tracts.